retr0-13/trickbot-leak/README.md

 15. [Valiakhmetov Vadym Firdavysovych](members/weldon) (weldon, Vasm, VadimVdx, mentos)
 ---
 # Discussed Websites
-Recent communication leaks between Trickbot members show a diverse range of sites being linked.
-Following is a list of alive, and dead sites.
+The recent communication leaks between Trickbot members show a diverse range of sites being linked.
+Following is a list of alive sites (at the time of writing).

 **Alive IPs and Websites**
 Sites discussed that are currently alive and likely host infrastructure, malware or are decoys.